-Negative developments impacting the liquidity of global capital markets could affect the ability of the Issuer to raise or re-finance debt in the capital markets or could lead to significant increases in the cost of such borrowing in the future.
-If the markets expect a downgrade or downgrades by the rating agencies or if such a downgrade has actually taken place, this could increase the cost of borrowing, reduce the Issuer's potential investor base and adversely affect the Group's business.
+Negative developments impacting the liquidity of global capital markets could affect the ability of the Issuer to raise or re-finance debt in the capital markets, or could lead to significant increases in the cost of such borrowing in the future.
+If the markets expect a downgrade or downgrades by the rating agencies, or if such a downgrade has actually taken place, this could increase the cost of borrowing, reduce the Issuer's potential investor base and adversely affect the Group's business.

 The Group operates in over 100 countries and its earnings and equity are therefore inevitably exposed to fluctuations in exchange rates of foreign currencies against the euro.
-The Group's sales are sensitive in particular to movements in the U.S. dollar, Japanese yen and a wide range of other currencies from developed and emerging markets.
-The Group's sourcing and manufacturing spend is concentrated in the Eurozone, the United States and China.
-Income from operations is particularly sensitive to movements in currencies from countries where the Group has no manufacturing/sourcing activities or only has manufacturing/sourcing activities on a small scale such as Japan, Canada, Australia and the U.K. and in a range of emerging markets such as Russia, Korea, Indonesia, India and Brazil.
+The Group's sales are sensitive in particular to movements in the U.S. dollar, Japanese yen and a wide range of other currencies from developed and emerging economies.
+The Group's sourcing and manufacturing spend is concentrated in the Eurozone, U.S. and China.
+Income from operations is particularly sensitive to movements in currencies of countries where the Group has no or very small scale manufacturing/local sourcing activities such as Japan, Canada, Australia and the U.K., and in a range of emerging markets such as Russia, South Korea, Indonesia, India and Brazil.